Moil

 The employment landscape in Moil shows performance that lags behind national averages across key labour market indicators

-However, public administration & safety has limited presence at 15.0%, compared to the regional level of 19.5%.
-Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 2.1% while labour force increased by 1.9%, resulting in a fall in unemployment by 0.2 percentage points.
-In contrast, Greater Darwin saw employment rise by 1.9%, with the labour force growing by 1.9%, and unemployment rising marginally.
-State-level data to 25-Nov shows NT employment contracted by 1.13% (losing 4,100 jobs), with a state unemployment rate of 4.4%, broadly in line with the national rate of 4.3%.
-National employment forecasts from May-25 suggest potential future demand within Moil.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Moil's employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years.
+However, public administration & safety has limited presence at 15.0%, compared to the regional average of 19.5%.
+The predominantly residential area offers limited local employment opportunities, indicated by the Census working population count versus resident population.
+Between September 2024 and September 2025, employment increased by 2.1% while labour force grew by 1.9%, resulting in a slight decrease in unemployment of 0.2 percentage points.
+In contrast, Greater Darwin saw employment rise by 1.9%, with a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Moil's employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years, although these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment